berteh/BandInMuseScore/README.md

 ![Illustration: Simple Score exampe](example/BandInMuseScore.png)

-This plugin has been tested on Linux (Ubuntu) with MuseScore 2.3.2, and on Windows8 with MuseScore 3.2.3.
+This plugin has been tested on Linux (Ubuntu) and Windows8 with MuseScore 3.2.3.
 It should work fine on Mac as well.
-It's work in progress, usable and perfectible, suggestions and help are welcome (see [Roadmap](#roadmap--contribute)).
+It is work in progress, usable and perfectible, suggestions and help are welcome (see [Roadmap](#roadmap--contribute)).

 ## HowTo
 - Install [MMA MIDI Accompaniment](https://www.mellowood.ca/mma/index.html) for your OS (it's Free).
 Additional info (esp. for Windows) see [INSTALL.md](INSTALL.md)